|

 probably understand

-phrases like "just a friend," "just a sunrise," or
+phrases like "just a friend," "just a sunrise,"

 "just a promise."